-New-Mac Electric is pleased to continue its energy-efficiency rebate program in 2024.

-Your co-op still has rebates available for electric tank water heaters (40 gallons minimum); ENERGY STAR rated window air-conditioning units; and air, mini-split and ground-source heat pumps.
-In order to be eligible for a New-Mac Electric rebate, air-source and mini-split (ductless) heat pumps must have a SEER of at least 17.
-Ground source heat pumps must have a 19.1 EER.

-Co-op members may also receive half the cost of an ENERGY STAR rated smart thermostat (up to \$50) or half the cost of a heat pump water heater (up to \$500).
+New-Mac Electric is excited to continue its energy-efficiency rebate program into 2025.
+Co-op members still have the opportunity to receive rebates on electric tank water heaters (with a minimum of 40 gallons), ENERGY STAR-rated window air conditioners, and air-source, mini-split (ductless), and ground-source heat pumps.
+To qualify for the rebates, air-source and mini-split heat pumps must have a SEER rating of at least 17.2, while ground-source heat pumps need to have a 19.1 EER rating.
+In addition to these rebates, co-op members can also get 50% off the cost of an ENER-GY STAR-rated smart thermostat (up to \$50) or 50% off a heat pump water heater (up to \$500).
+These rebates are designed to encourage energy-efficient purchases that not only help the environment but also bring long-term savings through energy conservation.

-The co-op hopes members will use these rebates as incentives to make energy-efficient purchases, which will bring additional savings through energy conservation.
-For a complete list of rebate requirements, see the chart shown at right.

-In order to qualify for a rebate, New-Mac must receive a completed rebate form and copy of the purchase receipt within 90 days of the date of purchase.
-Rebate forms are available online at newmac.com and at both the Neosho and Anderson offices.
-Members can now apply online as well.

-Rebates will be applied to a future New-Mac bill in the form of an energy credit.
+To qualify for a rebate, New-Mac Electric must receive a completed rebate form along with a copy of the purchase receipt within 90 days from the purchase date.
+Rebate forms can be found online at newmac.com, as well as at the Neosho and Anderson offices.
+Members can also apply online for added convenience.
+Once approved, the rebate will be applied as an energy credit on a future New-Mac bill.

-If you have questions about any of our rebates or their qualifications, call Zane in our Member Services Department at 451-1515.
+For any questions or clarification about the rebates and their eligibility requirements, please contact Tamara in the Member Services Department at 451-1515.

-New-Mac Electric 2024 Rebates
+New-Mac Electric 2025 Rebates